xxc3nsoredxx/sedutil/README.md

 * Compatibile with AMD Ryzen and AMD Ryzen mobile systems
 * New build system
   * Uses a proper Buildroot external tree for improved maintainability
+* Only NVMe drive support
+  * Well, AFAIK.
+I don't have any other types of drives to test with.
 * No BIOS support
 * Minimally sized images
   * UEFI image